Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-6.md

 <em>6.3 Part 6 simplified&refactored (clickable)</em>

-6ice.
+Nice.
 In fact, that’s all that happens here.
 So, we can take essential value from the *Part 6*, it will be used for the final `mounting` scheme:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/6/part-6-C.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/6/part-6-C.svg)